LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why do programmers prefer using the dark mode? - Because light attracts bugs.
+Why do they call it hyper terminal? - Too much Java.

 <!--joke-end-->